How to identify Antique or Vintage Jewelry

 2: Fittings and Findings for Brooches

-Most answers to understanding jewelry can be found by looking on the backs or undersides.
+First of all, most answers to understanding jewelry can be found by looking on the backs or undersides.
 Brooches have evolved over one hundred years, and the backs provide much of the information we need to date the piece.
 Again, the drawing above shows the different types of clasps used on brooches or pins with the approximate date as to when they first appeared.

 Sometimes you will notice lumpy solder on the backside of a brooch.
 This can mean it was altered or repaired.
 It doesn’t mean it’s not an older piece, but it could be a newer piece altered to appear like a vintage or antique brooch.

+But there’s more.
 Now onto a popular material, black jewelry.

 3: How to Identify the Materials of Black Jewelry